-- 2. After the evaluation of the Proposal, the three highest ranked Proposers will be short listed and be invited to interview and submit sealed CMGC Management Price Percentage Proposals. - 3.
-The Proposer with the highest total score in all sections will be selected.
-The score from the qualitative evaluations from all Selection Panel Members will be averaged to produce the total overall score for each Proposer.
+- 2. After the evaluation of the Proposal, the three highest ranked Proposers will be short listed and be invited to interview and submit sealed/unopened CM/GC Management Price Percentage Proposals. - 3.
+The Proposer with the highest total score in all sections will be recommended by the Selection Panel to CDOT's Chief Engineer to be selected.